bibasrairockz/Chatgpt/README.md

 # GPT Language Model 🚀

 A simple, PyTorch-based implementation of a **GPT-style language model** trained on character-level data.
-This project explores the basics of the Transformer architecture and generates text based on input context.
+This project explores the basics of the Transformer architecture and generates text based on input context. train

 ## Features ✨
 - Transformer architecture with multi-head self-attention.
 - Trainable on any character-level dataset.
 - Generates coherent text based on input sequences.
+- Trained models are saved in the `models` folder.

 ## Setup 🔧